steilerDev/homebridge-openhab2-complete/README.md

 [![NPM](https://nodei.co/npm/homebridge-openhab2-complete.png)](https://nodei.co/npm/homebridge-openhab2-complete/)

-This [homebridge](https://github.com/nfarina/homebridge) plugin for [openHAB](https://www.openhab.org) has the expectation to fully support all Services offered by Apple's Homekit Accessory Protocol (HAP), as far as it is feasible based on the Item types offered by OpenHAB (see [below](#supported-hap-services) for the currently supported 21 accessories and `CHANGELOG.md` for my roadmap).
+This [homebridge](https://github.com/nfarina/homebridge) plugin for [openHAB](https://www.openhab.org) has the expectation to fully support all services offered by Apple's Homekit Accessory Protocol (HAP), as far as it is feasible based on the Item types offered by OpenHAB (see [below](#supported-hap-services) for the currently supported 21 accessories and `CHANGELOG.md` for my roadmap).
 In opposite to the existing [openHAB homebridge plugin](https://www.npmjs.com/package/homebridge-openhab2) or the native [openHAB Homekit Plugin](https://www.openhab.org/addons/integrations/homekit/) this plugin requires explicit declaration of accessories in the homebridge configuration and does not use openHAB's tagging system, which leads to a little more effort during configuration, but should prove more reliable and functional in more complex installations.
 See [Comparisson](#comparison) below.

 ## Installation
 *Note: Please install [homebridge](https://www.npmjs.com/package/homebridge) first.*